About the Association

 The City Heights Business Association (CHBA) was formed in July 2003 as a 501(c)6 nonprofit mutual benefit corporation to enhance the growth and improvement of City Heights as an international marketplace, to create partnerships between business and property owners that promote economic revitalization and combat deterioration in the community, and to administer the City Heights Business Improvement District and City Heights Maintenance Assessment District under contract with the City of San Diego.

 CHBA represents over 750 businesses and property owners along University Avenue that serve the residents of City Heights and the thousands of customers that come from other parts of San Diego to shop, dine, visit, and do business.

-CHBA is governed by a 13 member board of directors composed of business and property owners whose businesses are located within the City Heights Business Improvement District and/or whose properties are within the City Heights Maintenance Assessment District.
+CHBA is governed by a board of directors composed of business and property owners whose businesses and/or properties are located within the City Heights Maintenance Assessment District.

 Maintenance Assessment District

 Business Improvement District

 2022 fiscal year expenses: $533,321